 Reconfigure the Layout

-This can extend the appeal of a house to a wider range of buyers.
-Non-load bearing internal walls can be knocked through to create a better use of space.
-Combining a kitchen and dining room is a popular strategy which can give a house a more spacious feeling.
+This can extend the appeal of a house to a wider range of prospective buyers, according to estate agents.
+Non-load bearing internal walls can be knocked through to create a better use of living or storage space.
+Combining a kitchen and dining room is a popular strategy which can give a house a more spacious feel.

-People’s appreciation of outside space gained prominence during the lockdowns and gardens have become an important selling point.
+People’s appreciation of outside space grew during the lockdowns and gardens have become an important selling point.
 Worthwhile improvements include increasing privacy by building fences or strategic planting, and creating areas for specific uses such as seating, playing and barbecuing.

 Add a Conservatory

-A conservatory can add up to 10% to the value of a house.
-While planning consent is not usually required, conservatories must comply with Building Regulations.
+A conservatory can add up to 10% to the value of a house and they can boost its square footage area.
+While planning permission is not usually required, conservatories must comply with Building Regulations.
 Tiling the roof of an existing conservatory may make it useable all year round.

-While this may involve sacrificing part of the garden, more parking space is generally desirable.
+While this may involve sacrificing part of the garden, more parking space is generally appreciated by prospective buyers.

 Homebuilding.
 2021.
 How to add value to your home.
 [Online].
 Available from: https://www.homebuilding.co.uk/advice/how-to-add-value-to-your-home (Accessed 28th September 2021)